Mashweb/docker-project/README.md

 ### Setup SSH communication between your machine and the droplet

-_You need to do this procedure only once_.
+_You only need to do this procedure once._

 To connect to the droplet, we will use `SSH`.
 With this utility we can use the CLI of the droplet directly from our machine.
 To properly set up SSH communication, refer to the following resources on Digital Ocean: